nellshamrell/nell-workstation/README.md

 I've found it's far more effective to set up a VM as my workstation with a cloud provider (this can be AWS, Digital Ocean, whatever your prefer).
 I created this to automate the vim, tmux, and chef dk setup for a workstation VM.

+## What does this do?

+The main things this cookbook does is install and/or configure vim, tmux, git, bash, and chef dk

 ## How do you use it?

 First, create a VM with a cloud provider, then SSH into that VM.